Skip to Content

 Goliath Grouper swimming in coral reef habitat.

-The Neptune Grouper (Cephalopholis igarashiensis) exhibits a vibrant coloration, primarily an amalgamation of pink and yellow hues.
-This marine species belongs to the Serranidae family and is often found in the Indo-Pacific waters.
-Recognized by the IUCN Red List as “Least Concern,” the species thrives in deep reef environments.
+The Neptune Grouper (Cephalopholis igarashiensis) exhibits vibrant coloration, primarily an amalgamation of pink and yellow hues.
+This marine species belongs to the Serranidae family and is often found in Indo-Pacific waters.
+The IUCN Red List recognizes it as “Least Concern,” and the species thrives in deep reef environments.

 Habitat: